Unitarity Constraints on non-minimal Universal Extra Dimensional Model

 The counterterms are localized at boundary points.
 In {\em minimal UED (mUED)} scenario boundary terms are assumed to be vanishing at the cut-off scale $\Lambda$, whereas in {\em non-minimal UED (nmUED)} this approximation is relaxed \cite{Dvali:2001gm, Carena:2002me, delAguila:2003bh, Haba:2009uu, Haba:2009wa}.
-In this article, a particular non-minimal scenario will be considered in which kinetic and Yukawa terms as well as the mass and potential terms of scalar fields are added to their respective five dimensional actions at the boundary points.
+For unitarity analysis in scalar and gauge sectors of nmUED model, the kinetic terms of the scalar and gauge fields and also the mass and potential terms of scalar fields are added to their respective five dimensional actions at the boundary points.
 Coefficients of the boundary-localized terms (BLTs) are the free parameters of this model.

 Many theoretical and phenomenological aspects of nmUED have been discussed in \cite{delAguila:2003gv, Flacke:2008ne, Haba:2009uu, Haba:2009wa, Datta:2012xy}.
 Rigorous studies have been performed to constrain non-minimal parameters from the perspective of electroweak observables \cite{Flacke:2008ne, delAguila:2003gv, Flacke:2013pla}, relic density \cite{Datta:2013nua} and from LHC experiments \cite{Datta:2012tv, Datta:2013yaa, Datta:2013lja, Shaw:2014gba, Ghosh:2014uwa}.
 A lower limit on the inverse of compactification radius has been estimated from Higgs production and decay \cite{Dey:2013cqa}, $Z \rightarrow b \bar{b}$ decay \cite{Jha:2014faa} and from a study of $B_{s} \rightarrow \mu^{+} \mu^{-}$ \cite{Datta:2015aka}.
 Rare top decay channels have been discussed elaborately in nmUED scenario in \cite{Dey:2016cve}.